Sexual Narcissism(What You Need To Know Now)

 Emotional connection often takes a backseat in relationships with sexual narcissists.
 They may avoid deep conversations or dismiss your feelings.

 This avoidance stems from their inability to form genuine bonds, leaving you feeling isolated.
-Their relationships are typically shallow, focusing on physical rather than emotional sexual domains.
+Their relationships are typically shallow, focusing on physical rather than emotional and sexual domains.

 Final Takeaway